ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

 // board reports back that it is initialized and ready. board.on("ready", function() {
     console.log("Board connected...");
     // The SparkFun Weather Shield for the Particle Photon has two sensors on the I2C bus -
     // a humidity sensor (HTU21D) which can provide both humidity and temperature, and a
     // barometer (MPL3115A2) which can provide both barometric pressure and humidity.
-    // When you create objects for the sensors you use the PHOTON_WEATHER_SHILED controller
+    // When you create objects for the sensors you use the controller for the specific sensor,
     // which is a multi-class controller.
-Create objects for each data type you will
-    // use by specifying the controller which maps to the specific sensor. var shield = new five.Multi({
+      var hygrometer = new five.Multi({
-        controller: "PHOTON_WEATHER_SHIELD",
+          controller: "HTU21D",
-        freq: 1000 // Collect data once per second
+          freq: 10000
       });

-    // The shield.on function invokes the anonymous callback function at the
+    // The hygrometer.on function invokes the ananymous callback function at the
-    // frequency specified (250ms by default).
-The anonymous function is scoped
+    // frequency specified in the constructor (25ms by default).
+The anonymous function
-    // to the object (e.g. this == the weather shield Multi class object). shield.on("data", function() {
+    // is scoped to the object (e.g. this == the hygrometer Multi class object). hygrometer.on("data", function() {
-        hF = this.hygrometer.temperature.fahrenheit;
+        hF = this.temperature.fahrenheit;
-        hC = this.hygrometer.temperature.celsius;
+        hC = this.temperature.celsius;
-        relativeHumidity = this.hygrometer.hygrometer.relativeHumidity;
+        relativeHumidity = this.hygrometer.relativeHumidity;

-        bF = this.barometer.temperature.fahrenheit;
-        bC = this.barometer.temperature.celsius;
-        pressure = this.barometer.pressure;

         // Create a JSON payload for the message that will be sent to Azure IoT Hub var payload = JSON.stringify({
             deviceId: deviceName,
             location: location,
-            fahrenheit: (hF + bF) /2,
-            celsius: (hC + bC) / 2,
+            fahrenheit: hF,
+            celsius: hC,
             relativeHumidity: relativeHumidity,
             pressure: pressure
         });